Admissions Frequently Asked Questions

 When is the scholarship deadline?

-UAFS offers a number of scholarships, each with different deadlines.
+- UAFS offers a number of scholarships, each with different deadline.
 For more information about scholarships, see the scholarship guide.

 How can I apply for Financial Aid?